andrew-yuhochi/PythiaML-Basic-Natural-Language-Processing-on-News-Title-to-classify-Stock-Trend/README.md

-# AlgoTrading_NLP_based
+# AlgoTrading_NLP_based_portfolios
-This project aims at constructing a portfolio using machine learning approaches for making dynamic investment decision.
+This is a project scheme aiming at constructing a portfolio using machine learning approaches for making dynamic investment decision.
 Serval perspectives and dimension are used as predictors based on both financial, economic and statistical concept to build a comprehensive model.
 These includes but not limited to market data and technical indicators, company's financial fundamentals, regional economic status and its expectation, and effect on financial news.

 A series of mini projects are performed for testing some hypothesis and thought.
 Important finding will be released and updated regularly.

 # Directory:
-1. Basic Natural Language Processing on News Title to predict Stock Trend
+1. Basic Natural Language Processing on News Title to classify Stock Trend

-## 1: Basic Natural Language Processing on News Title to predict Stock Trend
+## 1: Basic Natural Language Processing on News Title to classify Stock Trend
 #### Main question:
 Dose news a "real" indicator for security market?
 Is there real relation between financial news and market movement?